What's Your Favorite Clam Chowder?

-- Sauté the onion and celery in the bacon drippings with salt and black pepper, bay leaf and dried herbs.
-Cook until the vegetables are softened and beginning to turn golden around the edges.
+- Sauté the onion and celery in the bacon drippings with salt, black pepper, bay leaf, and dried herbs.
+Cook until the vegetables are softened and turning golden around the edges.

 - Return the bacon to the pan and add the wine.
 Reduce until almost dry.

-- Crush the tomatoes in the pot with the back of a wooden spoon, but leave them in fairly large pieces.
+- Crush the tomatoes in the pot with the back of a wooden spoon, but leave them in pretty large pieces.
 Let simmer for about 20 minutes.

 - Taste and correct the seasonings.

 - Ladle into bowls and top each with some fresh minced parsley.

 Some of My Favorite Soup Recipes

 - You Won't Believe This Simple Eggplant and Couscous Soup Recipe

 - Braised Beans and Spinach with Pecorino Romano Cheese Recipe